-You’ll receive the VISA exchange rate for the day, which you can find here (enter in ’0′ in the bank fee section).
+You’ll receive the MasterCard exchange rate for the day, which you can find here (enter in ’0′ in the bank fee section).

 There are no branches in Italy.
 2. You can deposit into this account via cheque, EFT, salary crediting, at Australia Post and at NAB branches.
 3. At time of writing, 1 EUR = 1.44 AUD

-Yes this card is accepted at Visa locations.
+Yes this card is accepted at Mastercard locations.
 Please note that fees could apply.